Our vision: A wildlife reserve conserving the African wild cats and predators in natural habitat.

 We have a relationship with each of our animals and we try to keep them in the most natural environment possible.

-As a visitor, you will have the opportunity to meet some of our ‘ambassador’ cats and see, feel and hear them up close.
-You will also be able to view the lions feeding and tour the enclosures.
+As a visitor, you will have the opportunity to meet some of our ‘ambassador’ cats and see and hear them up close.
+You will also be able to view the lions feeding and tour the enclosures of our 12 different variety species.
 Make sure you don’t miss out on the chance to feed the bat-eared foxes!!

 Meet the people involved in the Centre.